 They seem like they would be heavy.

 This is a common perception.
 Our helmets will not compete with high end racing helmets for weight and, generally, are a few ounces heavier than most bike helmets.
-We did not design them focused on weight savings but we continue to trim weight off them and they generally weigh in at between 18 and 24 ounces (still pretty light).
+We did not design them focused on weight savings but we continue to trim weight off them and they generally weigh in at between 18 and 22 ounces.
 Many people are pleasantly surprised at the weight.
 Going forward we expect to be more and more competitive where weight is concerned.

 Will I get warmer wearing a wood helmet?